mcaceresb/stata-gtools/README.md

 <small>(.)
 Only `egen group` was benchmarked rigorously.</small>

-In addition, all commands take gsort-style input, that is
+In addition, most commands take gsort-style input, that is

 ```
 [+|-]varname [[+|-]varname ...]
 ```

-This often does not matter (e.g. gegen summary stats, gisid, gunqiue) but it saves a second sort in other places (e.g. gcollapse, gegen group, glevelsof).
+`gisid`, `gunique`, and `gdistinct` are exceptions because the order does not matter for those commands.
 If you plan to use the plugin extensively, check out the [FAQs](#faqs) for caveats and details on the plugin.

 ### Hashing